Cuba Challenge

 Casa de la Trova

 That evening we visit a ‘Casa de la Trova’, a music club where you dance or relax and enjoy.
 It’s Cubans only.
 You need to be invited by a Cuban to enter.
 A Cuban guy called Pedro invites us – in exchange for a dance with my wife.
-Only a few years later it’s the other way round.
+A few years later it’s the other way round.
 Now only tourists are allowed in a Casa de la Trova.
-Cubans may enter when invited by a tourist!
+Cubans may just enter when invited by a tourist!

 Cuban band